mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 Some versions of QGIS have a separate :guilabel:`Control rendering order` checkbox just underneath the Layers list.
 Don't worry if you can't see it.
 It will be addressed later.

+.. note:: |note| A vector layer is a dataset, usually of a specific kind of object, such as roads, trees, etc. A vector layer can consist of either points, lines or polygons.

 |basic| Toolbars
 ...............................................................................